Shrapnel (SHRAP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shrapnel Historical Price

-According to the latest data gathered on Shrapnel live price page, the current price of Shrapnel is 0.00590393USD.
-The circulating supply of Shrapnel(SHRAP) is 1.25B SHRAP , giving it a market capitalization of $7.40M.
+According to the latest data gathered on Shrapnel live price page, the current price of Shrapnel is 0.0063512USD.
+The circulating supply of Shrapnel(SHRAP) is 1.26B SHRAP , giving it a market capitalization of $7.98M.

 The Shrapnel Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHRAP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.